redis/redis-doc/topics/indexes.md

 store associated data using separators.
 For example we used the colon in order to add the frequency and the original word for completion.

-In general we can add any kind of associated value to our primary key.
+In general we can add any kind of associated value to our indexing key.
-In order to use a lexicographic index to implement a simple key-value store we just store the entry as `key:value`:
+In order to use a lexicographical index to implement a simple key-value store we just store the entry as `key:value`:

     ZADD myindex 0 mykey:myvalue